mmreda/asteroid-radar/README.md

 #### API KEY
 To get an API Key from NASA to perform network requests to Nasa servers.
 You need to generate an api key by going to https://api.nasa.gov/

-Then go to asteroid-radar/app/src/main/java/com/udacity/asteroidradar/Constants.kt And replace DEMO_KEY with your API KEY
+Then go to replace myApiNasa in build.gradle(:app) file with your API key.